nf-core/eager/.github/CONTRIBUTING.md

 2. Write the process block (see below).
 3. Define the output channel if needed (see below).
 4. Add any new flags/options to `nextflow.config` with a default (see below).
+5. Add any new flags/options to `nextflow_schema.json` with help text (with `nf-core schema build .`)
-5. Add any new flags/options to the help message (for integer/text parameters, print to help the corresponding `nextflow.config` parameter).
+6. Add any new flags/options to the help message (for integer/text parameters, print to help the corresponding `nextflow.config` parameter).
-6. Add sanity checks for all relevant parameters.
+7. Add sanity checks for all relevant parameters.
-7. Add any new software to the `scrape_software_versions.py` script in `bin/` and the version command to the `scrape_software_versions` process in `main.nf`.
+8. Add any new software to the `scrape_software_versions.py` script in `bin/` and the version command to the `scrape_software_versions` process in `main.nf`.
-8. Do local tests that the new code works properly and as expected.
+9. Do local tests that the new code works properly and as expected.
-9. Add a new test command in `.github/workflow/ci.yaml`.
+10. Add a new test command in `.github/workflow/ci.yaml`.
-10. If applicable add a [MultiQC](https://https://multiqc.info/) module.
+11. If applicable add a [MultiQC](https://https://multiqc.info/) module.
-11. Update MultiQC config `assests/multiqc_config.yaml` so relevant suffixes, name clean up, General Statistics Table column order, and module figures are in the right order.
+12. Update MultiQC config `assets/multiqc_config.yaml` so relevant suffixes, name clean up, General Statistics Table column order, and module figures are in the right order.
-12. Add new flags/options to 'usage' documentation under `docs/usage.md`.
+13. Add new flags/options to 'usage' documentation under `docs/usage.md`.
-13. Add any descriptions of MultiQC report sections and output files to `docs/output.md`.
+14. Add any descriptions of MultiQC report sections and output files to `docs/output.md`.

 ## Default Values

-Default values should go in `nextflow.config` under the `params` scope.
+Default values should go in `nextflow.config` under the `params` scope, and `nextflow_schema.json` (latter with `nf-core schema build .`)

 ## Default resource processes

-Defining recommended 'minimum' resource requiements (CPUs/Memory) for a process should be defined in `conf/base.config`.
+Defining recommended 'minimum' resource requirements (CPUs/Memory) for a process should be defined in `conf/base.config`.
 This can be utilised within the process using `${task.cpu}` or `${task.memory}` variables in the `script:` block.

 ## Process Concept

 We are providing a highly configurable pipeline, with many options to turn on and off different processes in different combinations.
 This can make a very complex graph structure that can cause a large amount of duplicated channels coming out of every process to account for each possible combination.

-The EAGER pipeline can currently be broken down into the following 'stages', where a stage is a collection of  non-terminal mututally exclusive processes, which is the output of which is used for another file reporting module (but not reporting!) .
+The EAGER pipeline can currently be broken down into the following 'stages', where a stage is a collection of  non-terminal mutually exclusive processes, which is the output of which is used for another file reporting module (but not reporting!) .

 * Input
 * Convert BAM